-Asylum seekers are entitled to the same health care as nationals.[1]
+Asylum seekers are entitled to the same level of health care as nationals.[1]
 Under the law, the SAR has the obligation to cover from its budget the health insurance fees of asylum seekers.

 In practice, asylum seekers have access to available health care services, but do face the same difficulties as Bulgarian nationals due to the general state of deterioration in the national health care system, that suffers from great material and financial deficiencies.
 In this situation, special conditions for treatment of torture victims and persons suffering mental health problems are not available.
 According to the law, medical assistance cannot be accessed if reception conditions are reduced or withdrawn.